tomneda/DABstar/README.md

 This is of course very acknowledged that my work can give something back.

 Still, I do not provide any precompiled setup packages, yet.

+## Changes in DABstar version 1.6.0

+- Still many refactorings in code and GUI and file organizations made.
+- Clock Offset is now shown in Hz relative to the sample frequency of 2.048 MHz.
+- Provide a DC removable filter, selectable via _Configuration and Control_ widget.
+- The IQ Scope allows analysis of DC component and DC removal algorithm.
+- Instead of the average _Std.
+Deviation_ of the phase a more intuitive _Modulation Quality_ in percent is shown now.
+- Provide a meter which shows graphically the _Modulation Quality_.
+This helps for leveling the device gain.
+- Provide a input signal peak meter to see ADC overdriven situations.
+- Many changes in the HackRf device handler:
+    - Make the _ppm_ selections somehow work via a workaround.
+    - GUI changes, shows more device details.
+    - Provide 4-times oversampling as HackRf suggested using at least 8 MHz sample rate.
+      This needs to include the **liquid-dsp** library to due the needed half-band filters (see [https://github.com/jgaeddert/liquid-dsp](https://github.com/jgaeddert/liquid-dsp)).
+      To activate this option use `-DUSE_HBF` while CMake build.
+I intend to get rid of this dependence in future.

 ## Changes in DABstar version 1.5.0